Symphony No. 21 (Weinberg)

 The Symphony No. 21, Opus 152, subtitled Kaddish, was composed by Mieczysław Weinberg in 1991.
 It was the last full-orchestral symphony that Weinberg completed (he died in 1996, leaving his 22nd symphony unorchestrated).
 The work is dedicated to the Warsaw Ghetto's Holocaust victims.
+It has a quotation from Frederyk Chopins Ballade in G minor, and also features klezmer music and a violin solo, referring to the composers father, a violinist.
+Almost all of his family perished in the ghetto.

 The symphony is a single-movement work in six sections: